BartMassey/sivec/README.md

 stored values.
 Values are created and initialized on first reference.

+The basic idea is to use an uninitialized array of indices into a stack of index-value pairs.
+When the array of indices is referenced, a check is done to see if the stack index is valid.
+If so, the value on the stack is used; otherwise a new pair is pushed onto the stack and the indices array is set to point at it.

 I was told about this data structure in grad school at some point, but don't have a reference handy.
 If someone else does it would be appreciated.